UniversalDependencies/docs/ud-feat-layers.md

 <span style='color: red'><I>kutyája</I></span> = his/her/its dog;
 <span style='color: red'><I>kutyájuk</I></span> = their dog.

+<i>Péternek sok <span style='color:red'>pénze</span> van.</i><br/>
+lit. to-Peter much <span style='color:red'>his-money</span> there-is<br/>
+Peter has a lot of money.

 ## Number[psee]

 `Number[psee]`
 is the possessee's (possessed, owned noun phrase's) number.
 In Hungarian, possession can be marked on the possessor or on the possessed.
-It is possible, though rare, that a noun has three distinct number features: its own grammatical number, number of its possessor and number of its possession.
+It is possible, though rare, that a noun has three distinct number features: its own grammatical number (lexical), number of its possessor (inflectional but not dictated by agreement with other words) and number of its possession (inflectional, dictated by agreement?).
 Examples from the Multext-East Hungarian lexicon:

 * <I>könnyedén</I> (SSS)
   * <I>könny</I> = a tear (singular)